EDLounge Ltd. operates a robust Internal Quality Assurance system, to maintain the consistency and accuracy of assessments.

 • The observation will be recorded on an IQA of Delivery Report.

-• Action plans agreed on between an IQA and a trainer as a result of a IQA/trainer debrief must be reported to the Managing Director of EDLounge Ltd. The trainer will then monitor the trainer’s development points with an extraordinary IQA observation prior to the end of the course.
+• Action plans agreed on between an IQA and a trainer as a result of an IQA/trainer debrief must be reported to the Chief Executive Officer of EDLounge Ltd. The trainer will then monitor the trainer’s development points with an additional IQA observation prior to the end of the course.

 • Each programme/course must have an identified member of staff who will verify or standardise the assessments for that particular programme.
 This must be indicated on the IQA data Excel Spreadsheet.